 Hi There Creepy Cooking Pal!
 I’m excited to give you a wicked welcome to my two-ingredient last-minute Halloween treat, Spider’s Web Chocolate Bark.
 This recipe is so easy that I whipped it up the morning of my son’s classroom Halloween party last year.
-Jump down to the recipe right now by clicking here.

 What you don’t see are all the failed recipe tests or the laundry piles that are often pushed aside for my photo shoots.

 The Hubs: “We’re ready to come home but we can’t find Jeremy’s shoes and socks.”